On this page

 5. Test your app and ensure that all functionality works with the newly generated client secret.

-6. After you update the client secret, return to the Client secrets section for the app and change the old client secret status from Active to Inactive.
+6. Return to the app's Client secrets section and change the old client secret status from Active to Inactive.

 Note: You can try this in Postman using the Deactivate a client secret request.